shomaglasang/docker-openvpn-server/README.md

 OpenVPN server in a Docker container complete with Web Interface/PHP, MySQL and configuration generator script.

 ## Quick Start
-* Start the containers from bootstrap script.
+* Bootstrap the containers from the bootstrap script.
 This sets up everything.
 It will prompt for the CA name.
+You should do this first before "docker-compose" or docker commands.

       ./bs.sh start